 - In a large bowl, combine the meat, moistened bread crumbs, egg, onion, bell pepper, garlic powder, pepper and salt.
-Mix until the ingredients are well incorporated.
+Mix until the ingredients are well incorporated, being cautious not to over mix.
 Pour the mixture into the baking dish and form into a loaf in the center of the dish.

 - In a small bowl, combine the ketchup and remaining 1 tablespoon of bloody mary mix and spread on top of the meatloaf.
 Bake uncovered for 50 to 60 minutes, or until cooked through.
 Allow to rest for about 5 minutes before slicing and serving.